 These earbuds give you the ability to use them for day-to-day use.
 However, it isn’t exactly the kind you should use for long periods.
 These earbuds only have 10 hours of daily use before they need to return to the charger.
 Most of us are up for 18 hours a day at least, which may not work.
 Also, the audio quality isn’t as good as a hearing aid in noisy places, according to CNet.
 Still, you can get around with small tasks like phone calls or listening to audio content.

 I’m not sure Steve Jobs’ vision was to get into the hearing aid business.
 Instead, Apple now wants to join the hearing care business.
 However, Apple has recently been doing a lot of work supporting people with hearing loss with several accessibility features.
 Added to the list, their latest AirPods Pro allows people to gain situational awareness to avoid blocking sounds around them that might be relevant.

 People with hearing loss will love the easy integration with other iPhone and Apple devices.
 You won’t experience the issue with the lost connection as with other Bluetooth connections.
 By itself, the AirPods Pro doesn’t add any value for someone with hearing loss.
 However, combine it with the Headphone Accommodation feature, and you can get the hearing enhancement you want.

 It’s hard to tell if the future of hearing aids will be earbuds.
-I can say that many people need more clarity of sound in their surroundings.
+I can say that many people need more sound clarity in their surroundings.
 They need a little more boost in volume to hear better in a particular situation.
 But, of course, they can’t be bothered by the high cost of hearing aids.
-They can find their answer in earbuds.
+Perhaps, soon we’ll find the answer in earbuds.

 We are sorry that this post was not useful for you!